KillingSpark/rustysd/Readme.md

 Since this project is very young and wasn't started with any particular goal in mind, I am open to any and all ideas.
 Here are some that have been brought up that seem sensible.
 None of this is definitive though.

-1. Provide a PID1 for containers, so unaltered systemd depending services can be run in a container
+1. Provide a PID1 for containers/jails, so unaltered systemd depending services can be run in a container/jail
 1. Provide full init capabilities so this can be used for OS's like redox os or debian/kFreeBSD
 1. Be platform agnostic as long as it's unix (I develop on linux but I'll try to test it on FreeBSD when I add new platform specific stuff)